 It can be very challenging to keep track of all crypto transactions and correctly calculate your short-term and long-term capital gains.
 That’s why most people use a cryptocurrency tax calculator like Coinpanda to handle this and generate all required tax reports and forms automatically.

-With Coinpanda, you can import transactions with the click of a button from all exchanges.
+With Coinpanda, you can import transactions from all exchanges with the click of a button.
 You will also see a breakdown of your short-term vs. long-term capital gains for each tax year.
-You can sign up for a free account and download your tax reports in under 20 minutes.
+Sign up for a free account and download your tax reports in under 20 minutes.

 How to calculate capital gains on crypto